1. General Cleaning:

 4. Exercise extra care with gloss laminates.
 Although durable, Gloss laminates will show scratches and abrasions more readily than Matte laminates.
 5., Be very careful when moving laminated cabinets.
 Make sure that the bottom edges of laminated panels do not drag or get snagged on carpets.
 This could cause pieces of the laminate to break off.
 Also avoid bumping the edges of the laminate.
 These kinds of damage are very difficult to repair.

-The following care and cleaning instructions can be used for almost all of the vinyl fabrics currently used
+The following care and cleaning instructions can be used for almost all of the vinyl fabrics currently used in the salon industry.
+The vinyl fabrics used are supplied by several manufacturers.
+Because of the nature

 of vinyls and the way they are made, these guidelines are applicable to all.